Michael Kovats de Fabriczy

 Michael Kovats de Fabriczy (often simply Michael Kovats; Kováts Mihály; 1724 – May 11, 1779) was a Hungarian nobleman and cavalry officer who served in the Continental Army during the American Revolutionary War, in which he was killed in action.
-General Casimir Pulaski and Kovats are together known as the "Founding Fathers of the US Cavalry."
+General Casimir Pulaski and Kovats are together known as the "Founding Fathers of the US Cavalry".

 Early life

 Kovats was born Michael Kovats de Keszi et Kaal (Keszi és Kaal Kováts Mihály) in Karcag, Hungary.
 In English historical records his family name is sometimes spelled "Kowatz" or "Kowatsch".
-He later assumed the toponymic ‘de Fabriczy’ (also spelled Fabriczi or Fabriczki in Hungarian and Fabricy in English).
+He later assumed the toponymic 'de Fabriczy' (also spelled Fabriczi or Fabriczki in Hungarian and Fabricy in English).

 A nobleman, he became an officer in the Hungarian cavalry under Maria Theresa.
 He later became captain in the Prussian Cavalry, serving under Frederick the Great and earning the highest distinction in the Prussian Army, the Pour le Mérite.
-He married Franciska, daughter of nobleman Sigismund Merse de Szinye (Szinye Merse Zsigmond), with whom he has one son, George (György).
+He married Franciska, daughter of nobleman Sigismund Merse de Szinye (Szinye Merse Zsigmond), with whom he had one son, George (György).
 Their son died at a young age and the two later separated.

-Correspondence with Benjamin Franklin

-In 1777, after learning about the American Revolution, he offered his sword to the American ambassador in France, Benjamin Franklin.
-In a letter that has since become famous, he wrote in Latin: